PradheeshKumarS/MortgageCalculatorWebApp/README.md

 ## Example Calculation

 For a **Principal Amount** of $100,000, an **Annual Interest Rate** of 5%, and a **Term** of 15 years, the calculator will output the total interest payable over the loan period.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please submit a pull request.

-1. Fork the project
-2. Create a new branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request

 ## License